 A continuous range of vision from far to intermediate, reducing your reliance on glasses for everyday tasks.

-Designed to give near, intermediate, and distance vision for the most freedom from glasses.
+Designed to give near, intermediate, and distance vision reducing dependence on glasses for most everyday tasks.

 Which lens is right depends on your eyes and your goals, and Dr. Mudgil will help you choose.
 Standard monofocal lenses are covered by Medicare and most insurance; premium lenses involve an additional out-of-pocket cost.